Key players in the blockchain industry: User, Wallet and Node

 The user can create a new key pair (public and private key) or import an existing one that was created from other wallets.
 More specifically, Samsung Blockchain Keystore supports BIP-39 (Bitcoin Improvement Proposal) standard, and is a HD (Hierarchical Deterministic) Wallet.
 More details will be covered in the Key Management section.

-Because this Master Seed is about 128 to 256 bits of 0 and 1, and is not friendly to read nor remember, 12 to 24 words of recovery phrase can replace the Master Seed.
+Because this Root Seed is about 128 to 256 bits of 0 and 1, and is not friendly to read nor remember, 12 to 24 words of recovery phrase can replace the Root Seed.
 Anyone who knows the Recovery Phrase can access and sign the blockchain transactions.

 So the user will need to write down the 12 words and make sure not to lose it.
 Note that once the process is complete, Samsung Blockchain Keystore will NEVER ask the user to enter all the words again.